 Many investors are desperate to find a way to invest in cryptocurrencies.
 You can’t buy cryptocurrencies via a regular brokerage account, and your local bank won’t accept Bitcoin for a deposit (yet).

 I prepared a list of the best cryptocurrency exchanges.
 It would help if you used to get your first cryptocurrency coins.

-While I expect this to change quickly, now’s cryptocurrency investors and speculators remain forced to utilize specialized cryptocurrency exchanges to buy and sell.
+While I expect this to change quickly, cryptocurrency investors and speculators remain forced to utilize specialized cryptocurrency exchanges to buy and sell.

 While there’s a new bitcoin futures market tradeable via some conventional futures brokers, the market remains very thinly traded, with higher margin requirements.